Cross-country = 1,500+ miles, and that changes the math

 - Allow 4–7 driving days; do not drive a 26' truck more than 8 hours per day if you are not used to it

 For households with 7,000+ pounds of inventory, the math flips.
 Loading a 4-bedroom home into a freight container is a two-day job.
 Driving it 2,500 miles is another five days.
-By the time you tally hired labor, fuel, lodging, food, and the time off work, full-service is often within $1,500 of DIY — and the carrier carries the cargo insurance.
+By the time you tally hired labor, fuel, lodging, food, and the time off work, the two totals converge — and the carrier is the one holding the cargo liability.

 Get three quotes.
 Always verify the carrier's USDOT number.
 Confirm whether the company is the actual carrier or a broker reselling the move.